jason-kerney/blog/_posts/2021/2021-08-13-change-of-role-ritual.md

 ## TL; DR

-When someone's role changes this is by definition an event that changes someone’s social role amongst a group or groups.
+When someone's role changes this is, by definition, an event that changes someone’s social role in a group or groups.
 This is the perfect time to utilize a rite of passage to help with the transition.

 ---

 ## Familiarity

 Here our enemy is familiarity.
-With the previous two examples, on-boarding and off-boarding, there was a visible difference in the make up off the team or teams.
+With the previous two examples, on-boarding and off-boarding, there was a visible difference in the makeup of the team or teams.
 In one case there was a new person.
 In the other case, there was someone missing.
 Here, we have the same person, and in most cases that person will look the same as they did from day to day before the change in role.

-This can lead, in western cultures, to the undervaluing the large amount of uncertainty that surrounds such a change.
+This can lead the undervaluing the large amount of uncertainty that surrounds such a change.
 Everything is thrown off by the change in role.
 The person needs to avoid work that was once close to their success and take on new work that now measures their success.

 Individuals will have to change their professional, and sometimes personal, interactions with the person as new boundaries are defined and explored.